 WATCH highlights of Glenn's flight in a seven-minute, 1962 NASA film above.

 Glenn's flight was fraught with peril, even though he never acknowledged it at the time except in joking.
-Glenn, who flew 149 combat missions in the Pacific Theater in World War II and the Korean War, said he didn't think about the danger except during the countdown, when he was cramped into his tiny, one-man capsule.
+After flying 149 combat missions in the Pacific Theater in World War II and the Korean War, Glenn said he didn't think about the danger except during the countdown, when he was cramped into his tiny, one-man capsule.
 He said that's when he realized he was sitting atop a rocket put together with "two millions parts built by the lowest bidder on a government contract."

 The powerful Atlas rocket exploded often in early testing.
 Glenn and other astronauts witnessed it for themselves and must have carried that image to the launch pad when it was their turn.